 THE ID SUBSPECIALTY

-For each of the above categories, there are dozens of different types of infectious organisms (or agent) diseases—for example pneumonias: pneumococcal, viral, Legionella, Mycoplasma, staphylococcal, influenza, Klebsiella, aspiration, tuberculous, fungal, etc. Sometimes ID entities are more characterized by infectious agents causing unique patterns of organ involvement,
+For each of the above categories, there are dozens of different types of infectious organisms (or agents) diseases—for example pneumonias: pneumococcal, viral, Hemophilus, Legionella, Mycoplasma, staphylococcal, influenza, Klebsiella, aspiration, TB, fungal, etc. Sometimes ID entities are more characterized by the infectious agents themselves causing unique patterns of organ involvement,

 Etc. (many, many more)